lucilapastore/lucilapastore/README.md

 ### Hi there 👋
-- 🔭 I’m currently working as a technical support analyst at a fintech
+- 🔭 I’m currently working as a customer experience team lead at a fintech
 - 🌱 I’m currently learning software development
 - 👯 I’m looking to collaborate on web3 projects
 - 😄 Pronouns: she/her